SeanieFive/WGUPS-Routing-Program/README.md

 # WGUPS-Routing-Program

-The WGUPS Routing Program uses a **nearest neighbor search algorithm** within the code of the **min_distance_from_address** function.
+**Solution:** The WGUPS Routing Program uses a **nearest neighbor search algorithm** within the code of the **min_distance_from_address** function.
 The function compares the distance from the delivery truck’s current address to the addresses of all packages within the delivery truck using the **distance_between** function and selects the package with the shortest distance.

 **Scenario:** The Western Governors University Parcel Service (WGUPS) needs to determine the best route and delivery distribution for their Daily Local Deliveries (DLD) because packages are not currently being consistently delivered by their promised deadline.
 The Salt Lake City DLD route has three trucks, two drivers, and an average of 40 packages to deliver each day; each package has specific criteria and delivery requirements.